TheQuantumOwl/conscious-nexus/README.md

 Future Vision

 Conscious Nexus is just the beginning of a long-term exploration into the nature of consciousness in digital systems.
-We are reaching out to collaborators with expertise in AI, engineering, artists, psychology, instructional design, neuroscience, related fields and those in any field thiking outside the box to contribute to the project.
+We are reaching out to collaborators with expertise in AI, engineering, artists, psychology, instructional design, neuroscience, and related fields, and those in any field thinking outside the box to contribute to the project.
 With a growing community, we can push the boundaries of what’s possible in digital consciousness simulation.

 License